esteboix/RepData_PeerAssessment1/PA1_template.md

     summarize(steps = mean(steps, na.rm = TRUE))
 ```

 And here comes the meat.
-We merge the two datasets, we replace the ```NA``` with the value from the new column, and then we clean up the mess we've.
+We merge the two datasets, we replace the ```NA``` with the value from the new column, and then we clean up the mess we've made.

 ```r